-Jharsuguda airport is likely to become operational for flights from October this year under the regional connectivity scheme UDAN (Ude Desh Ka Aam Naagrik).
+Jharsuguda airport is likely to become operational for flights from November this year under the regional connectivity scheme UDAN (Ude Desh Ka Aam Naagrik).

 ALSO READ: Swasthya National Health Identity Card stores all your medical history